-As usual, please find IATA's most recent key activities across the region below - please let me know if you have any questions.
+As usual, please find IATA's most recent key activities across the region in the complete report and please let me know if you have any questions.

 With kind regards,

 Americas Focus: Archive

 2019: Jan 2019 (pdf) Feb 2019 (pdf) May 2019 (pdf) #04 Version (pdf) #05 Version (pdf) #06 Version (pdf)